ISU-DataScienceClub/Resources/README.md

 exclusively programmed in Java or Scala.

 ### JavaScript
 The only language your web browser understands.
+Used exclusively for data visualization.
 Unrelated to Java.
 - The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) has
 documentation for JavaScript and other related web technologies such as (HTML and CSS).